 How does NOAA Fisheries collect information about for-hire fishing activity?

 NOAA Fisheries’ Marine Recreational Information Program administers the For-Hire Survey, also known as the For-Hire Telephone Survey, to collect information about fishing activity from for-hire captains along the Atlantic and Gulf coasts.
 The For-Hire Survey is conducted by state agency staff, who call a random sample of for-hire vessel operators each week.

 Participation in the For-Hire Survey is mandatory for vessels that possess limited-access Charter/Headboat Permits for Atlantic Highly Migratory Species and Gulf of Mexico Reef Fish.
 All For-Hire Survey respondents are asked to report their vessels’ fishing activity during the previous week and to recount details from each trip, including the:

 - Number of anglers that fished from the vessel on each trip

 The resulting data are used to estimate the number of angler trips taken from for-hire vessels.
 These for-hire effort estimates are paired with the for-hire catch-per-trip estimates we derive from our dockside angler intercept survey to estimate total for-hire catch.

 From Maine to Virginia, for-hire vessels that possess an Atlantic Highly Migratory Species Charter/Headboat Permit—or indicate to a state sampler that they have targeted HMS on a recent fishing trip—are required to participate in the Large Pelagics Telephone Survey, conducted as an “add-on” to the For-Hire Survey.
 Federally permitted for-hire vessels may also be required to report catch, effort, and economic information through additional data collection programs.

 - In the Greater Atlantic, electronic vessel trip reports supplement the For-Hire Survey: While the vessels that must submit eVTRs are still part of the For-Hire Survey sample frame, they are not called to participate.
-Data collected through these eVTRs are used alongside data collected through the For-Hire Survey to estimate for-hire fishing effort.
+Data collected through these eVTRs are supplemental to MRIP data collected through the For-Hire Survey to estimate for-hire fishing effort.
 Therefore, MRIP does not produce estimates using this data.